TheRoddyWMS/Roddy/docs/config/singularity.rst

         <cvalue name="containerImage" value="/path/to/job-containers/dkfz_minimal.sif" type="path"
                 description="Path to a singularity/apptainer container."/>
         <cvalue name="containerMounts" value="( /your/software/ /software /your/virtualenvs/ /software/modules/3.2.10 /your/miniconda3 /your/annotation/data /your/reference/genome /true/symlinked/path )" type="bashArray"
                 description="List of paths to mount into the container.
-Can be comma-separated list (type='string') or a type='bashArray'.
-All these paths are mounted read-only.
-This should be of the format '(mount1 mount2 mount3)'.
-Note that you dont have to add the inputBaseDirectory and outputBaseDirectory, because these are added automatically.
-Be careful with symlinks, as Roddy does not resolve them (neither locally nor remotely)."/>
+Can be comma-separated list (type='string') or a type='bashArray' (i.e. '(mount1 mount2 mount3)').
+Note that you don't have to add the inputBaseDirectory and outputBaseDirectory, because these are added automatically.
+Be careful with symlinks, because Roddy does not resolve them, and filesystems mounted into other filesystems."/>
         <cvalue name="apptainerArguments" value="--contain" type="string"
                 description="Global parameters for `apptainer exec`.
 For instance '--contain'.
 Can be comma-separated list (type='string') or a type='bashArray'."/>
     </configurationvalues>